 All volunteers should understand they, as well as the Trustees, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination, in the course of their volunteering, against fellow volunteers, clients, referral agencies and the public

+- take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow volunteers, clients, referral agencies, visitors, the public and any others in the course of the organisation’s work activities.
+Such acts will be dealt with as misconduct under the organisation’s grievance and/or disciplinary procedures, and any appropriate action will be taken.
+Particularly serious complaints could amount to gross misconduct and lead to dismissal without notice.
 Further, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
-In addition, harassment under the Protection from Harassment Act 1997 – which is not limited to circumstances where harassment relates to a protected characteristic – is a criminal offence
+In addition, harassment under the Protection from Harassment Act 1997 – which is not limited to circumstances where harassment relates to a protected characteristic – is a criminal offence.

 The equality policy is fully supported by the Trustees